 The Shanghai International Studies University

 Established in December 1949, the SISU is one of the key Liberal Arts institutions of higher education under the direct jurisdiction of the Ministry of Education of the People's Republic of China, and also one of the best-known universities of its kind in China.
 It offers undergraduate studies in language and literature in English, Japanese, German, French, Russian, Arabic, Spanish, Italian, Greek, Portuguese, Korean and Persian.
-In addition, a number of new majors that relate to international affairs are now offered.
-These include International Journalism, International Finance, International Accounting, International Business Law, International Business Administration, Chinese as a Foreign Language, Educational Communication and Technology, and Advertising.
-The university now also offers a master's degree in fifteen majors and a doctoral degree in six.
+The university also offers a wide range of majors in international affairs, including International Journalism, International Finance, International Accounting, International Business Law, International Business Administration, Chinese as a Foreign Language, Educational Communication and Technology, and Advertising.
+The university also offers a master's degree in fifteen majors and a doctoral degree in six.

-SISU has established exchange programs with many universities in various countries around the world.
-Since the early 1960's it has been offering programs for Chinese study to students from other countries.
-Now the School of International Cultural Exchange of this university offers several kinds of programs to international students, including short-term (summer) language programs, an undergraduate program, and master's and doctor's programs.
+Since the early 1960's, SISU has been offering programs for Chinese study to students from other countries.
+SISU's School of International Cultural Exchange offers several kinds of programs to international students, including short-term (summer) language programs, an undergraduate program, and master's and doctor's programs.
 With a faculty of approximately 60 specialized in Chinese language and culture, linguistics, history, art and literature, the School has trained more than 3,000 students from all over the world in the past decade.